miso-lims/miso-lims/docs/user_manual/type_data.md

 "Save" button at the top right to confirm.

-To edit an existing lab or institute, go to the appropriate list page, check the checkboxes next to the items you wish to modify, and clock the "Edit" button in the toolbar at the top of the table.
+To edit an existing lab or institute, go to the appropriate list page, check the checkboxes next to the items you wish to modify, and click the "Edit" button in the toolbar at the top of the table.
 This will take you to the corresponding bulk Edit page, which is identical to the bulk Create page.
 Make the changes you would like, then click the "Save" button at the top right to confirm.
 Keep in mind that any changes will affect all samples that are already using the affected lab or institute.

-To delete a lab or institute, go to the appropriate list page, check the checkboxes next to the items you wish to modify, and clock the "Delete" button in the toolbar at the top of the table.
+To delete a lab or institute, go to the appropriate list page, check the checkboxes next to the items you wish to modify, and click the "Delete" button in the toolbar at the top of the table.
 You will only be allowed to delete a lab if it has not been used by any existing samples.
 You will only be allowed to delete an institute if it has no labs associated with it.
 This means that if you want to delete an institute, you will first have to delete all of its labs.